Version a deployed project#

 Where to make changes to a project#

-When it is necessary to make a change to a deployed project, it’s critical to make all such changes in the development environment (the Design node), and then push a new bundle to the production environment (the Automation node).
+When it’s necessary to make a change to a deployed project, it’s critical to make all such changes in the development environment (the Design node).
+Only then should you push a new bundle to the production environment (the Automation node).

-It may be tempting just to make a quick change to the project on the Automation node, but you should avoid this temptation, as the project in the production environment would no longer be synced with its counterpart in the development environment.
+It may be tempting just to make a quick change to the project on the Automation node.
+However, you should avoid this temptation because the project in the production environment would no longer be synced with its counterpart in the development environment.

 Consider a situation where you want to revert back to an earlier version of the project.
-If you’ve made changes in the Automation node, these changes will be lost.
-Accordingly, actual development should always happen in the Design node, and new versions of bundles should be pushed from there.
+If you’ve made changes in the Automation node, you will lose these changes.
+Accordingly, actual development should always happen in the Design node.
+You should push new versions of bundles from there.

 Fix the failing scenario#

-Taking this advice, let’s return to the Design node project.
-We know the source of the problem is a data quality rule on the tx_prepared dataset.
-Let’s fix it so the scenario can succeed.
+Taking this advice, return to the Design node project.
+You know the source of the problem is a data quality rule on the tx_prepared dataset.
+Fix it so the scenario can succeed.

 Navigate to the Data Quality tab.